Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

   ```
 </details>

+>NOTE: There is a useful option for `tail`, when you need to monitor a log file's updating, you could use `tail -f file` to check it file in realtime.

 ### ***C. Less is more***

 It seems you still can't view the entire file continuously. `more` and `less` can help you view a file with a **srolling screen** effect.
 Try it: